chark1es/Evo/README.md

 </div>

 ---

 # About this bot

-This bot is meant to be a completely "free" bot, which means that all features that might be paid on other discord bots will be free here.
+This bot is meant to be a completely "free" bot, which means that all features that might be paid on other nextcord bots will be free here.

 # FAQ

 ### Why is the bot named Evo?

-Evo is short for evolution, as this will be an discord bot that will implement many things as time goes on
+Evo is short for evolution, as this will be an nextcord bot that will implement many things as time goes on

 ### Why is it free?